MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Where can I create shortcuts?

-Shortcuts can be created both in Lakehouse artifacts and Kusto DB artifacts.
+Shortcuts can be created both in Lakehouse artifacts and KQL Database artifacts.
 Furthermore, the shortcuts created within these artifacts can point to other OneLake locations, ADLS Gen 2 or Amazon S3 storage accounts.

 **Lakehouse:**